parikshanth/cratedb-community-k8s-setup/readme.md

-# Building a docker container with the community edition of crate
+# Building a docker container with the community edition of CrateDB and run it as a cluster in kubernetes

 use the 2 phase build dockerfile to build the community edition of crate, this us using the previous stable version of 4.8